Pages from the book, "The Philosophy and Science of Health"--Dr.

 Epidemiological Lifestyle Link

-products by the use of automated factory machinery because of the immense
+by the use of automated factory machinery because of the immense profits

-profits that were possible.
-Most of the early efforts failed because
+that were possible.
+Most of the early efforts failed because people were

-people were inherently suspicious of food that wasn't farm fresh and
+inherently suspicious of food that wasn't farm fresh and because the technology

-because the technology was poor.
-As long as people were prosperous,
+was poor.
+As long as people were prosperous, suspicious food products

 Margarine was introduced and was bitterly opposed by the dairy states